ON THIS PAGE: You will learn about the different treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 A recurrent tumor may bring up emotions such as disbelief or fear.
 You and your family are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.

-If treatment fails
+If treatment doesn’t work

 Although treatment is successful for the majority of children with a tumor, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called an advanced or terminal tumor.
-This diagnosis is stressful, and it may be difficult to discuss.
+This diagnosis is stressful, and an advanced tumor may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.

-Parents or guardians are encouraged to think about where the child would be most comfortable: at home, in a home-like setting elsewhere, in the hospital, or in a hospice environment.
-Hospice care is a type of palliative care for people who are expected to live less than six months.
+Hospice care is a type of palliative care for people who are expected to live less than 6 months.
 It is designed to provide the best possible quality of life for people who are near the end of life.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced care planning.